Blue9/ece3400-team20/Labs/Lab3Radio.md

 # Receiving Information: #

 Once a radio received a packet in the data scheme above, we decoded the information utilizing bit shifting.
-For example, in order to obtain the x and y coordinates, we used the following masks and bit-shifting.
+For example, in order to obtain the x and y coordinates, we used the following masks and bit-shifting to decode the values.

 ```
 #define x_mask 0xe000